 Aren’t we all?

-Most organizations have more data than they ever could have wanted, but that data is either sitting idle in databases or cloud environments, or it is used sub-optimally.
-Why is it that WeWork can build a tool to manage its 350 properties as a website and digitally view every detail about every building, but Fairway regularly emails me with first time user coupons that I am not eligible for as an existing customer?
+Most organizations have more data than they ever could have wanted.
+That data, however, sits idle in databases or cloud environments.
+Or, it is used sub-optimally.
+Why, for instance, can WeWork build a tool to manage its 350 properties as a website and view every detail about every building digitally, but Fairway regularly emails me with first time user coupons I am not eligible to use as an existing customer?

 Make Data Usable

 The answer to this question is fundamentally simple, but practically complex.
-The first step is to centralize and clean the data so it can be used in an actionable way to extract insights.
+First, centralize and clean the data so it can be used in an actionable way to extract insights.
 For existing companies this requires organizational redesign.
 That makes this step complex, political, and difficult to execute.

 This case only scratches the surface of how companies miss opportunities with data.
-Accessing and aggregating data is an essential step for all organizations, but that is not enough to derive insights.
+Accessing and aggregating data is an essential first step for all organizations.
+But that is not enough to derive insights.
 Even after teams and data are centralized and aggregated, insights are not available until the definitions of the data are aligned.
 How is a customer defined?
 How far back should the data go?
-How much spend per customer makes that customer “valuable”?
+What spend per customer makes that customer “valuable”?

 Get Everyone in the Room

 Successful brands like WeWork turn data into a tool.
-Once existing companies understand data as a tool, they will be able to create real value for customers.
-Until they are ready to make the difficult steps of organizational redesign and pay for cleaning the data, we will continue to receive those coupons we can’t cash in.
+When companies perceive data as a tool, they create real value for customers.
+On the other hand, when they fail to take the difficult steps of organizational redesign, or to pay for cleaning the data, customers end up with those coupons they can’t redeem.

 When you sign up for our newsletter now, you get access to our whitepaper, How to Go from CX Novice to CX Expert.

 *All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations